CodyConck/JS-Game-Refactor/README.md

 Using the GoLive server (or your preferred method to launch), launch index.html and play along in the alerts.

 Stay tuned for additional refactors...enjoy!

+## Update

+Updated with vanilla js DOM version in DOMgame folder.

+Copy path for index.html in DOMgame folder and paste/launch in your browser to play.